 After discovering the highly effective herbicide Agent Orange in the mid-20th century, Monsanto underwent significant changes in its strategy, internal policies, and corporate visual identity.
 These changes marked a new phase in Monsanto’s development, reflecting its achievements and ambitions in the global market.

-The updated logo featured bright red letters, chosen for their traditional association with strength, energy, and determination—qualities that matched Agent Orange’s characteristics.
-This herbicide was highly effective, clearing vegetation in difficult environments like tropical jungles, which marked a significant advancement in the agrochemical industry and strengthened Monsanto’s market position.
+The updated logo featured bright red letters, chosen for their traditional association with strength, energy, and determination qualities that matched Agent Orange’s characteristics.
+This herbicide was highly effective, clearing vegetation in difficult environments such as tropical jungles, marking a significant advancement in the agrochemical industry and strengthening Monsanto’s market position.

 The logo’s minimalist design underscored Monsanto’s professionalism and reliability.
 During this period, it was necessary to refresh the brand’s look and feel and demonstrate Monsanto’s commitment to transparency, responsibility, and innovation.
 The design’s minimalism focused on the essentials: the effectiveness and safety of the company’s products.